crimsonkeysociety/tour_management/README.md

 <a name="initialize"></a>
 #Initializing a Month
 1. Go to the month on the month view page, or click the Months button in the navbar and select Initialize Month
 2. At the month initialization page, deselect days during which the Info Office is closed.
 Only days that the Info Office is normally open during should be deselected.
 Normal Sundays (those not during vacations, etc.) should not be deselected.
 Note that tours can still be added later on for these days (e.g., if we have a Marshall's Office tour on one of these days).
-Month intializations can also be edited or compeltely undone after the fact (see below).
+Month intializations can also be edited or completely undone after the fact (see below).
 Still, it's easiest to try to get the initialization right the first time, so be sure to check the Info Office calendar before proceeding!
 3. Click submit, and the selected days will be populated with default tours (as defined in the [Settings](#settings)).
-You'll then be brought to the Edit Month page, where you can bulk-edit the new tours.
-If you have a Google Doc with tour sign ups, you can use that side-by-side and enter in the guide names from it.
-Any tours that haven't been claimed yet can be left as "unclaimed" and edited later.
->**Note:** In the future, this process can be simplified a bit by allowing members of Key to claim tours directly through the site.
-It's already capable of doing this, but I think it's better if the Board gets used to using the site first before we have to help get all of Key up to speed on it.
-4. Click submit, and month initialization is done.
+Initialization is now complete.
 You'll be brought to the View Month page, where you'll see a calendar of all the tours for the month.
 Note the key in the bottom left of the page.
 Unclaimed tours will be highlighted red, late tours will be written in yellow/orange, and missed tours will be red.
 Normal tours that have been claimed will be black.
 Any tour can be clicked on and edited.
+>**Note:** You can now [open the month](#opening_months) to allow members to sign up for tours using the [public site](#public), or bulk-edit the month (see [here](#edit_tour), method 2) to manually enter tours (e.g., from a Google Doc).

 ### Editing a Month Initialization
 1. To edit a month intialization, click the "Edit Month Initialization" button in the "Actions" panel on the View Month page.